software-mansion/radon-ide/packages/docs/docs/guides/configuration.md

 ### Custom build settings

-Instead of letting Radon IDE build your app, you can use scripts (`buildScript` option) or [Expo Application Services (EAS)](https://expo.dev/eas) (`eas` option) to do it.
+Instead of letting Radon IDE build your app, you can use scripts (`customBuild` option) or [Expo Application Services (EAS)](https://expo.dev/eas) (`eas` option) to do it.

 The requirement for scripts is to output the absolute path to the built app as